LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 0-current working directory script prints the absolute path of the current working directory.
-The list it script list all the files in the current working directory
+The list it script list all the files in the current working directory The bring me home script changes the working directory to the users home directory